Conductivity - Galvanized / Galvannealed

 - S Attleboro, Massachusetts

-Pre-galvanized means that the item in question is made by bending, punching, and otherwise working sheet steel that was galvanized before the working began, rather than galvanizing the item after the other fabrication steps are completed.
+Pre-galvanized means that the item in question is made by bending, punching, drilling, and/or otherwise working sheet steel that was galvanized before the fabrication work began, rather than galvanizing the item after the other fabrication steps are completed.

 Pregalvanized material is used for economy (because it is far less labor intensive to galvanize a continuous sheet than individual fabricated items, and techniques like wiping can be used to limit the thickness).
-If pre-galvanizing is integrated correctly into the design, the product should be just as good as a post-galvanized item.
+If pre-galvanizing is integrated correctly into the design, the product might be just as good as a post-galvanized item.
 But if the design is not so good, there will be rusting at the edges and around any holes because there will be no galvanizing on edges that have been created after the galvanizing process.
 The sacrificial power of the galvanizing offers some level of protection to those bare edges, but it's not as good as having them covered with zinc :-)